roopekoo/Kinect3D/2.Filters/DownSample/README.md

 # Downsampler
-This filter averages the points in the pointcloud in a 3D voxel grid.
+This filter averages the points in the point cloud in a 3D voxel grid.
 Returns _Downsampled.pcd_ file

 `<required>`